3 ReCommerce Metrics Retailers Should Focus OnThe Key to building a strong program

 Implementing a ReCommerce program that is robust on all fronts is a very difficult task to accomplish by relying solely on the internal expertise of your already thinly stretched employees.
 Unless you have a team of ReCommerce gurus on staff, your program will only be as successful as the experience level of the people running it.
 So, why not choose an expert in the industry?

-Successful brands are leveraging the expertise of third-party vendors to liquidate excess inventory while minimizing the environmental impact, leveraging alternative supplier networks, supplementing their transportation group to establish a faster last-mile delivery, and optimizing the efficiency of their reverse logistics groups.
+Successful brands are following those 5 best practices and are leveraging the expertise of third-party vendors to liquidate excess inventory while minimizing the environmental impact, leveraging alternative supplier networks, supplementing their transportation group to establish a faster last-mile delivery, and optimizing the efficiency of their reverse logistics groups.
 Regardless of where you are in the decision-making process, it is critical that you implement core KPIs and include Key ReCommerce metrics so that you can accurately measure the impact of the program and make fact-based decisions.

 1GNITE has successfully established ReCommerce programs for some of the largest retailers in the country, adding tens of millions of dollars to their bottom lines every year.
 Contact us when you are ready to get the most out of ReCommerce